christophkesting/christophkesting.github.io/_teaching/muenster.md

 date: 2023-01-01
 location: "Münster, Germany"
 ---
-# Teaching during my studies at Universtiy of Münster
+# Teaching at the University of Münster

 - Tutor for Analysis for Computer Scientists - Winter term 2018
 - Tutor for Linear Algebra I - Winter term 2019